dna-witch/cell-culture-Agentic-RAG/README.md

 ## Data Collection and Processing

-Web crawling and scraping through Crawl4AI
-* chunking and embedding generation pipeline
-* include a diagram here to show the whole pipeline

 To run the data collection, processing, and storage pipeline:

 1. Navigate to the `src/data_collection` directory.